 High traffic situations, such as dog runs along fences or the kids’ direct path to the treehouse, don’t just kill the grass.
 They also cause soil compaction that prevents new grass from growing.

-A well aerated lawn grows deeper roots, gains access to a more substantial supply of water and nutrients, and generally becomes more resistant to pests, diseases, and drought.
+A well-aerated lawn grows deeper roots, gains access to a more substantial supply of water and nutrients, and generally becomes more resistant to pests, diseases, and drought.
 The grass takes on a stronger, healthier, more consistent appearance.

 In several areas of the yard, especially in places where the grass grows sparsely or slowly, push the screwdriver into the soil as deeply as possible.
-If it sinks all the way to the depth of the handle with little effort, the soil isn’t compacted.
+If it sinks all the way to the handle with little effort, the soil isn’t compacted.
 If you feel substantial resistance, or if you can’t insert the screwdriver fully, aerating will help.

 The best time to plug aerate a lawn is at the beginning of its normal rapid growth phase.
-Warm season grasses like bermuda grass and zoysia grass should be aerated in late spring or early summer, once they’re fully green.
-For cool season grasses, late summer or early fall is best.
+Warm-season grasses, like bermuda grass and zoysia grass, should be aerated in late spring or early summer, once they’re fully green.
+For cool-season grasses, late summer or early fall is best.
 If you plan to overseed fescue in the fall, aerate first.